Report: Dan Quinn to remain Cowboys defensive coordinator

 - Dan QuinnAmerican football player and coach

-Report: Dan Quinn to remain Cowboys defensive coordinator originally appeared on NBC Sports Chicago
+Report: Dan Quinn to remain Cowboys defensive coordinator originally appeared on NBC Sports Washington

 Dan Quinn, who interviewed for the Chicago Bears head coaching position on Wednesday, reportedly has decided to remain the Dallas Cowboys defensive coordinator.